bmkramer/4amhack_reddit_OADOI/README.md

 NB NOT DEDUPLICATED YET (b/c time constraint)
 [now checked # duplicate DOIs within subreddits: only 60, so < 1%]

-https://docs.google.com/spreadsheets/d/1bUDLWZTxCl1s-mUgG0D6BaUileb38MwSsvPyERdbu7A/edit#gid=2069541488
+source files and results as csv in repo, also see: https://docs.google.com/spreadsheets/d/1bUDLWZTxCl1s-mUgG0D6BaUileb38MwSsvPyERdbu7A/edit#gid=2069541488